-3. The Model and its Analysis
+3. The Model and Its Analysis

-This section develops and analyzes a model that helps the wine distributor determine the investment allocation between wine futures and bottled wine.
-The prices of wines futures and bottled wine are influenced by the randomness in weather and market conditions after these decisions take place.
+This section develops and analyzes a model that helps the wine distributor determine an investment allocation between wine futures and bottled wine.
+The prices of wine futures and bottled wine are influenced by the randomness in weather and market conditions after these decisions take place.
 In this model, the functional forms describing the evolution of futures and bottle prices rely on an empirical foundation.

-In each May, a risk-averse wine distributor has to select between wine futures (of new vintage) and bottled wine (of previous vintage) of a winemaker.
-Specifically, in May of calendar year t, the distributor has to determine the amount of money to be invested in wine futures from vintage t - 1 and bottled wine from vintage t - 2.
+Each May, a risk-averse wine distributor has to select between wine futures (of new vintage) and bottled wine (of previous vintage).
+Specifically, in May of calendar year t, the distributor has to determine the amount of money to invest in wine futures from vintage t - 1 and bottled wine from vintage t - 2.